 Partially block Kameleoon

-If you use the Code editor, go to the Experiment tab > Tags and descriptions.
-Enter “Technical”.
+If you use the Graphic editor or the Code editor, go to Finalize > General settings > Main information > Tags.
+Enter “TECHNICAL”.

 Do not block Kameleoon (don’t write / send anything)